anothertechs/anothertechs/src/blogs/crypto/inverted-hammer/index.md

 - Price action is represented by the Inverted Hammer, which is a single candle.
 Without evaluating further supporting evidence/indicators, relying just on a single candle to overturn market momentum might lead to sub-optimal results.

-- The Inverted Hammer Candle may indicate a brief uptick in positive price activity, but not a longer-term trend reversal.
+- The inverted hammer candle may indicate a brief uptick in positive price activity, but not a longer-term trend reversal.
 This can occur if purchasers are unable to maintain buying pressure in the face of a strong downward trend.

 ## Here's how to trade an inverted hammer candlestick pattern if you come across one.